infidelus/vrdwatch/README.md

 **Setup Notes**

-Firstly, you will need to install Comskip, which can also be found on GitHub: https://github.com/erikkaashoek/Comskip.
+Firstly, you will need to install Comskip, which can also be found on [GitHub](https://github.com/erikkaashoek/Comskip).

 You will also need your comskip.ini file.
 I put mine in the same folder where this script is to make life easier.